flowcommerce/redux-fetch/README.md

 * It does not modify the passed React component.
 It returns a new component that you should use instead.

-* The static `fetchAsyncState` function is used by `FetchRootContainer` to resolve the data required before rendering the matched route components for a location.
+* The static `fetchAsyncState` function is used to resolve the data required before rendering the matched route components for a location.

 ### `FetchRootContainer`

-A React component that attempts to fulfill the data required in order to render matched decorated route components in the component hierarchy below.
+A React component that attempts to fulfill the data required in order to render matched route components in the component hierarchy below.

 #### Props

+* `routerProps: RouterState`: The React Router properties normally injected into `RouterContext` that represent the current state of the router.

 * `[forceInitialFetch: Boolean]`: If supplied and set to `true`, a request for data will always be made to the server regardless of whether data on the client is available to immediately fulfill the data requirements.